jasonkuhrt/website/logs/hybrid-esm-cjs-node-packages-using-typescript-take-2.md

 A colleague of mine at Prisma ([👨 Tyler](https://twitter.com/rtbenfield)) tipped me off to a simpler approach to creating hybrid CJS/ESM packages.
 His insight was how Node.js respects the presence and contents of `package.json` files...

+You can find a minimal functional example applying the pattern below in my [TypeScript library template repository](https://github.com/jasonkuhrt/template-typescript-lib).

 1. First have two `tsconfig` files, one for CJS and one for ESM.
 Make both inherit from a base `tsconfig.json` that contains non emit configuration (e.g. `strict` mode):

    ```json